 - How soon after arriving in the United States can they obtain permanent residency (also known as a green card)?

-When choosing between the K1 and CR1, there are two factors related to time.
-The first is how quickly your fiance can enter the U.S. The second is, of course, how soon thereafter can they get their permanent residency, otherwise known as a green card.
-If your primary concern is getting your fiance to the U.S. as fast as possible, the K1 visa is generally several weeks faster from the time of application to the time the visa is issued.
+If your main concern is getting your fiancé to the United States as quickly as possible, the K-1 visa is generally several weeks faster from the time of application to the time the visa is issued.